d-eisen/portfolio/content/testworld.md

 # Iteration: Usability Study and Feedback
 ## Usability Study
-I conducted in person usability tests using a prototype of the WorldWater site accessed by the user on their laptop or mine.
+I conducted in person usability tests using a prototype of the testworld site accessed by the user on their laptop or mine.
 Participants were asked to complete four tasks using the clickable prototype.
 They were instructed to work independently on the assigned tasks, moving as close to completion as possible.
 While completing the tasks, users were asked to think aloud, sharing their process verbally.
 As participants completed the process, I recorded their comments and made note of their actions.
 Upon completion of the tests a report was completed and given to the client.

 <!-- ![Usability Report Cover Page](/MWUsabilityTestReport_Page_1.png "Usability Test Report") -->